sumanth-nirmal/BehavioralCloning/writeup_report.md

 ## drive.py
 This script is given by udacity in class.
-Its a kind of ineference, predicts the steering angle using the model *(mode.json)* and trained weights *(model.hd)*, and these predicted steering commands are given to simulator with constant throttle to drive the car in autonomous mode in simulator.
+Its a kind of ineference, predicts the steering angle using the model with trained weights *(model.hd)*, and these predicted steering commands are given to simulator with constant throttle (with simple PID controller) to drive the car in autonomous mode in simulator.

-Since the images were reshaped and normalized during training, the image from the program is reshaped and normalized just as in preprocess.py and model.py
+Since the images were reshaped and normalized during training, the image from the simulator is also reshaped and normalized just as in *processData.py* and *model.py*

 ## steps to run the code

 **Just using the weights and running inference mode**

-* `python drive.py model.json`
+* `python drive.py model.h5 run1`
-this should used the pre trained weights and the model and predict the steering angle
+this should use the pre trained weights and the model and predict the steering angle
-* then run the simulator in autonomous mode and the car should be sucessfully driven in the simulator.
+* then run the simulator in autonomous mode and the car should be sucessfully driven in the simulator and images hspould be saved in the folder run1

 **Training and predicting**

 * collect the data and modify the path accordingly in *processData.py*
 * `python processData.py` this should iterate through all the images in the folder and generate pickle file
-* `python model.py` loads the pickled data and trains over it and should generate the model *model.json* and the weights *model.h5* change the epochs if required
+* `python model.py` loads the pickled data and trains over it and should generate the model *model.json* and the model with weights *model.h5* change the epochs if required
-* `python drive.py model.json`
+* `python drive.py model.h5 run1`
-this should used the pre trained weights and the model and predict the steering angle
+this should use the pre trained weights and the model and predict the steering angle
-* then run the simulator in autonomous mode and the car should be sucessfully driven in the simulator.
+* then run the simulator in autonomous mode and the car should be sucessfully driven in the simulator and images hspould be saved in the folder run1